richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 The term "snake oil" is used as a pejorative for something which appears to do its job acceptably, but actually does not; see
 <https://en.wikipedia.org/wiki/Snake_oil_%28cryptography%29>.
 It is a goal
-of the IETF that we never be mislead into being, or mistakenly taken as, snake oil salesman.
+of the IETF that we never be misled into being, or mistakenly taken as, snake oil salesman.

 # Introduction